pimcore/pimcore/doc/Development_Documentation/23_Installation_and_Upgrade/09_Upgrade_Notes/01_Within_V5.md

 # Upgrade Notes for Upgrades within Pimcore 5

+## Build 236 (2018-05-22)

+Method signature of [ICart](https://github.com/pimcore/pimcore/commit/d84d3cf94223a8cf55861a0d68956df126e1b6c5#diff-3ef1dc16016857cdc833662102181630) changed:
+Added `modified()` as a public method.
+If you have implemented your own cart and not extended `AbstractCart` or have overwritten the `modified()` method, please check your implementation.

 ## Build 206 (2018-02-19)

 The pricing manager in the Ecommerce Framework is now tenant aware, using the checkout tenant if set.
 To make this possible,